openebs-archive/openebs-docs/docs/usecases.md

 <font size="6">Persistent storage for SQL and NoSQL databases </font>

 OpenEBS provides  iSCSI storage to support for cloud native applications that run either as deployments or as statefulsets.
-With features such as synchronous replication across AZs, thin provisioning, the peristent storage solution for sql and nosql databases becomes easy and simple.
+With features such as synchronous replication across AZs, thin provisioning, the persistent storage solution for sql and nosql databases becomes easy and simple.

 **Below are some example use cases for sql  SQL and NoSQL**